Becket8/Becket/README.md

 ## Introduction
 Hi,

-  My name is Filip, and I'm a beginner programmer.
+  My name is Filip.
-My journey with programming started when I was 11, but back then, because lack of willingness, I dropped it.
+My journey with programming started when I was 11, but back then, due to lack of willingness I've dropped it.
-I was trying my strength witch C++, because I always loved games, and I wanted to be a part of something bigger, that I can aid with my skills.
+I've tried my strength with C++, because I always loved games and I wanted to be a part of something bigger.
-This year, I started again, and I just simply fall in love with it.
-Right now, I spend my time at learning, and trying to type a better and more complicated code to expand my skills.
+This year, I've started again, and I just simply fell in love in programming.
+Right now, I'm spending my time on learning, and trying to develop a better and more complicated code to increase my skills.
-Here I can show you what and how I code, and what projects I've made.

 Enjoy :tada: